 - Tech training – Skills or certifications necessary to work on vehicles

-According to a report by ZipRecruiter, the highest average auto-mechanic salaries by state are (in order): Hawaii, Massachusetts, Rhode Island, North Dakota, Alaska, Nevada, Washington, South Dakota, Oregon, and New York.
-The average salary in Hawaii is $46,422 per year with an hourly wage of $22.32.
+According to a report by ZipRecruiter, the highest average auto-mechanic salaries by the state are (in order): Hawaii, Massachusetts, Rhode Island, North Dakota, Alaska, Nevada, Washington, South Dakota, Oregon, and New York.
+The average salary in Hawaii is $46,422 per year, with an hourly wage of $22.32.
 This is 12.9% higher than the national average.

-The lowest average auto repair hourly rates by state are: Utah, Kansas, Louisiana, Georgia, Iowa, North Carolina, Alabama, New Mexico, Florida, and Mississippi.
-The average annual salary in Alabama is $32,077 with an hourly wage of $15.42.
+The lowest average auto repair hourly rates by state are Utah, Kansas, Louisiana, Georgia, Iowa, North Carolina, Alabama, New Mexico, Florida, and Mississippi.
+The average annual salary in Alabama is $32,077, with an hourly wage of $15.42.

 Changing Jobs in Search of a Better Hourly Rate

-Moving from job to job in search of better opportunities is more of a Millennial trend, but it was quite popular before the economic destruction caused by COVID.
+Moving from job to job in search of better opportunities is more of a Millennial trend, but it was pretty popular before the economic destruction caused by COVID.
 According to a then Harris Poll, approximately a third of employees regularly searched for new jobs, and nearly 80% of them were open to changing jobs if a good opportunity arose.